pbrandwijk/pbrandwijk.github.io/_posts/2018-05-19-installing-jekyll-from-gem.md

 I'm using Ubuntu 18.04 as my OS.

 ## Install Ruby and C++ compile tools
-You will need a few depedencies installed on your system in order for the gem to be able to compile.
+You will need a few dependencies installed on your system in order for the gem to be able to compile.
 Install them with the following command:
 ```console
 $ sudo apt install ruby ruby-dev make gcc g++